genmeblog/techtest/docs/api.md

 `new-type` can be:

 -   a type like `:int64` or `:string`
--   or pair of datetime and conversion function
+-   or pair of datetype and conversion function

 After conversion additional infomation is given on problematic values.